 If you wish, you can certainly drizzle the cake with your favorite icing.

-I find that simply slicing it up and serving it alongside some fresh fruit (and perhaps stabilized whipped cream) is just divine and absolutely satisfying.
+I find that simply slicing the banana cake and serving it alongside some fresh fruit – perhaps stabilized whipped cream – is just divine and absolutely satisfying.

 try this popular apple cake, too: